Idein/qmkl/README.md

 $ sudo make install
 ```

-You can also create Debian package and install it:
+Or you can create Debian package and install it:

 ```
 $ make package